amogh3892/Audio-classification-using-Bag-of-Frames-approach/README.md

 The ESC-10 is a selection of 10 classes from the bigger dataset ESC-50.

+The RF classifier outperformed other classifiers for the ESD-10 dataset with an average accuracy of 84.5% with accuracy of each folds in a 5-Fold cross validation shown below.

 ![alt text](https://github.com/amogh3892/Audio-classification-using-Bag-of-Frames-approach/blob/master/Result%20Images/Best_classifier_5fold_classification_results.png "5 Fold Classification results for the best classifier")